This is a recording of a live event that took place on YouTube on Thursday November 26 2020. Watch via the video link above.

 Josephine Gyasi is a Creative Producer and Director who speaks honestly about challenging subjects, promotes social change, and raises the voices of under-represented people.
 This year she is co-ordinating the virtual programme for Black Girl Convention and, as part of Rising Arts Collective’s #WhoseFuture campaign, launched a powerful video of her poem What are your plans?.
 Josephine says: “This is a clear message to every non-Black person on the planet, especially to those who exist with the most power and the most privilege: the white man.
 It’s time for action.”

-The even was curated and hosted by Roseanna Dias, a Bristol-based producer, curator and facilitator, interested in creativity and social change.
+The event was curated and hosted by Roseanna Dias, a Bristol-based producer, curator and facilitator, interested in creativity and social change.